- What information is required to confirm if hearing loss is considered a compensable work injury?

 - How do operations staff determine if hearing loss is caused by a prolonged occupational noise exposure?

 - In the case of NIHL, staff should examine the medical documentation for typical characteristics of this type of impairment, including the following:

 - The damage is always sensorineural, affecting the hair cells of the inner ear.

 - The hearing loss is typically bilateral (affecting both ears).

-- It almost never produces a loss greater than 75 decibels in high frequencies, and 40 decibels in lower frequencies.
+- It usually does not produce a loss greater than 75 decibels in high frequencies and 40 decibels in lower frequencies.